 Incomplete or late applications will not be considered.

-Successful applicants will be notified in March 2021.
+Successful applicants will be notified by March 2022.

 The Morgan Drawing Institute is a center of research based at the Morgan Library & Museum.
 The aim of the Drawing Institute is to deepen the understanding and appreciation of the role of drawing in the history of art.
 Making full use of the resources at the Morgan Library & Museum, the Drawing Institute is devoted to the study of drawings from all periods, exploring their centrality in the process of creative expression.